 Why Should I Bother?

-Not only does this benefit anyone you are linking to on your site, but can also benefit you, if the people who are linking to your site use the appropriate attributes.
+The update benefits those who link to your site and also benefits your site directly.
+This is, if the people who are linking to your site use the appropriate attributes.

 Won’t The “Hint” Model Encourage Link Spam In Third-Party Content?

-This is really only a potential problem with sites that allow third-party submissions and content, such as forum posts or comments.
-Comments from third-party users cluttering up a site with bad links could, in theory, bring down the ranking of a site.
+If your site currently allows third-party submissions and content, such as forum posts or comments, yes.
+Comments from third-party users could, in theory, bring down the ranking of a site.
+Google may view the process of cluttering up a site with bad links and penalize the page.
 This is why nofollow was introduced in the first place.

-Most of these sites that allow third-party submission already deal with link spam on their own, such as with community moderation and rules.
+Most of these sites that allow third-party submission already deal with link spam on their own.
+You typically see this with community moderation and rules.

 Of course, Google has a safety net to ensure that no third-party link spam can negatively affect a website’s ranking.
-Nofollow and the ucg attribute are both appropriate flags for third-party submitted links, and Google will in most cases not use links flagged with either of these for ranking purposes.
+Nofollow and the ucg attribute are both appropriate flags for third-party submitted links.
+Google will in most cases not use links flagged with either of these for ranking purposes.

 When Do These Changes Go Into Effect?